 Come think of it, the bullying encounter with CBP resolved itself because I maintained my stand throughout the whole exchange.
-I did not break a false confession despite the threats; I did not retaliate; neither did I lose my composure.
-I simply reiterated myself, which was I had no intention to live in the states, I was there mainly as a leisure visit, and I planned to leave before 3 months was up.
+I did not make a false confession despite the threats; I did not retaliate; neither did I lose my composure.
+I simply reiterated myself, which was I had no intention to live in the states, I was there mainly as a leisure visit, and I planned to leave before three months was up.

 If I had panicked and “confessed” to something I didn’t do just because I was scared of them, the consequences would have been disastrous.

-I had a separate encounter with the UK immigration 1 months ago which descended in poor taste because I retaliated in response to the officer’s poor attitude.
+I had a separate encounter with the UK immigration one months ago which descended in poor taste because I retaliated in response to the officer’s poor attitude.
 Since there was a clear power imbalance, whereby he was an authority and I wasn’t, and since he had no qualms about using the authority to assert himself, he began to make intimidating statements, mainly attacking my position as a foreigner and drawing a divide between me and the British.
 He would respond in jest no matter what I said.

 In the end, I figured out that it didn’t matter what I said.
 So I just kept quiet and stood through his attacks, after which he began to loosen up after about several minutes of poor conduct.
 That was when I could get through to him and he began to converse with me somewhat normally then.

-(Side note: It seems my background and travel history makes me a suspicious traveler at the customs – Being a business owner, able to work anywhere in the world and not needing to be situated at my home country, single, been away from home for an extended length of time, etc. The world is still very much fixated with the notion that one has to have a job that is desk-bound and location-bound, but I believe this will change soon, in the next 3-5 years time, as the internet empowers everyone to pursue what they love to do and do it from anywhere in the world.)
+(Side note: It seems my background and travel history makes me a suspicious traveler at the customs — being a business owner, able to work anywhere in the world and not needing to be situated at my home country, single, been away from home for an extended length of time, etc. The world is still very much fixated with the notion that one has to have a job that is desk-bound and location-bound, but I believe this will change soon, in the next 3-5 years’ time, as the internet empowers everyone to pursue what they love to do and do it from anywhere in the world.)

 Other steps to remain calm:

 - Raise your consciousness.
 As I mentioned above, the bully comes from a low consciousness level, usually fear, guilt or shame.
 He/she wants to drag you down in your consciousness level.
 The lower your level, the more likely you are the panic.
 The higher it is though, the more grounded and more unaffected you will be.
 Raising your consciousness keeps you out of reach of the low consciousness levels, so you won’t be affected by the fear-based tactics.
-For a list of useful and constructive tips on how to raise your consciousness, read: 15 Ways To Raise Your Consciousness, one of the exclusive articles in Personal Excellence Book, Volume 1.

 - Ground yourself.
 Like a tree with deep roots into the ground, no one can shake you if you are well grounded.
 Read Tip #1 of How To Deal With Energy Vampires on how to ground yourself.